UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/eduard.matei2905/eduard.matei2905.md

 ## Motivation

 The motivation behind this project was to create a simple yet effective robot that can navigate its environment autonomously by detecting and avoiding obstacles.
+This project aims to showcase practical applications of robotics and sensor integration while providing a platform for experimentation and learning.

 ## Architecture

+* Raspberry Pi Pico W: Chosen as the microcontroller unit due to its affordability and versatility.

+* L298N Motor Driver: Responsible for controlling the DC motors, offering bidirectional control and allowing precise manipulation of the robot's movement.

+* HC-SR04 Ultrasonic Sensor: Serves as the primary sensor for obstacle detection, utilizing ultrasonic waves to measure distances accurately.

+* DC Motors: These motors are the driving force behind the robot's movement, enabling it to navigate its environment.

 ### Components
 - Raspberry Pi Pico W: Microcontroller unit